Western Plains App

 The Department of Primary Industries Climate Applications Research Officer, Dr Jennifer Wurtzel said ‘it's those above average ocean temperatures that are pretty much around all of Australia that is likely contributing to why we have this warmer than average climate forecast for the next few months.’

 A sweltering summer amplifies the severity of extreme hot days and the risk of bushfires.
-District Manager of the Northwest Rural Fire Service (RFS) Zone, Inspector Luke Nicholson said the bushfire season for the region ‘would be an above average chance of a late fire season due to the grass growth and the weather patterns that we're seeing.’
+District Manager of the Northwest Rural Fire Service (RFS) Zone, Inspector Luke Robinson said the bushfire season for the region ‘would be an above average chance of a late fire season due to the grass growth and the weather patterns that we're seeing.’

 Summer heat